sciZer0/7/v/README.md

 Importantly, from day one, the blockchain has over **100 million people** equally owning the blockchain's native token.

-*There are ideas on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.
-Specifically these ideas will only be revealed to Contributors of the Vote DAO.*
+*There are ideas/solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.
+Specifically these ideas/solutions will only be revealed to Contributors of the Vote DAO.*

 Thanks to the unique native token having the decreasing total-supply, the blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless transferable token with the constantly-increasing scarcity**.